jenlungshih-github/storyweaver2/README.md

     ```

 ## Version History

+### v0.4.6
+- **Default Landing Page**: Changed the root redirect to land users on the "Story Collections" page by default for a better first-time experience.
+- **Guest Welcome Banner**: Added a prominent and localized welcome banner for guest users on the collections page, emphasizing that signing in unlocks story creation and personal libraries.

 ### v0.4.5
 - **Traditional Chinese Localization**: Translated all guest restriction messages and onboarding content into Traditional Chinese, ensuring a seamless experience for localized users.